 Patient’s Bill of Rights

-Our patients and their family members have the right to consider care that safeguards their personal dignity and respects their culture, psychosocial, and spiritual values.
-All patients or care recipients receive a copy of “Patient Rights and Responsibilities” at our initial assessment.
+Our patients and their family members have the right to consider care that safeguards their personal dignity and respects their culture, psycho-social and spiritual values.
+All patients or care recipients receive a copy of our “Patient Rights and Responsibilities” at our initial assessment.

 State law requires that your healthcare provider or healthcare facility recognize your rights while you’re receiving medical care and that you respect the health care provider’s or health care facility’s right to expect certain behavior from you.
 You may request a copy of the full text of this law from your healthcare provider or healthcare facility.
 Below is a summary of your rights and responsibilities.

 - A patient has the right to be treated with courtesy and respect, with the appreciation of his individual dignity, and with the protection of his/her need for privacy.